kyusu/mahakala/README.md

 ## Usage

-In our home directory you have to create a file called `.mahakala`.
+In your home directory you have to create a file called `.mahakala`.
 The content of the file should be JSON of the following schema:
 ```
 {"userName": "1234", "password": "secret", "url": "http://yourLocalNovaTimeInstallation/cgi-bin/htm_term.cgi"}
 ```